sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

 #### 1.1.3.1 REST Server
 - Persistent HTTP connections can be used to preserve TCP sessions, thereby avoiding handshake overhead.
 - TLS session resumption can be used to preserve the TLS session layer, thereby avoiding TLS handshake overhead and repeated authentication operations (which can involve expensive asymmetric cryptographic operations)
-- Token-based authentication can be used to preserve sessions for users who have already authenticated with password-based authentication, so that they do not need to constantly re-use their passwords.
+- Token-based authentication via JSON Web Tokens (JWT) will be used to preserve sessions for users who have already authenticated with password-based authentication, so that they do not need to constantly re-use their passwords.
-(TODO/DELL: Finalize on the method for token-based auth.
-JWT is currently preferred.)

 #### 1.1.3.2 gNMI Server
 - TLS session resumption can be used to preserve the TLS session layer, thereby avoiding TLS handshake overhead and repeated authentication operations (which can involve expensive asymmetric cryptographic operations)